 Next comes the question; “Magic Wand In Hand, the Sky’s the Limit, What Do You Want to Do Next”?
 Then comes a moment of silence…some stammering, followed by a few guarded attempts at an answer.
 This is a tough question that requires a lot of thought and soul searching.
 It normally takes asking at least three iterations of the question to start to “Peel the Onion” and begin the process of getting to a real answer.

-We all have traits, skills, experience and a record of performing roles in a particular organization, industry or vertical market.
-These are great things that represent a many of the assets we bring to any team/organization.
+We all have traits, skills, experience, and a record of performing roles in a particular organization, industry, or vertical market.
+These are great things that represent many of the assets we bring to any team/organization.
 This career DNA will guide you down a predetermined path to what seems like the logical next steps, the next position.
-Are you on track, excited about the future, hyper motivated and a top performer?
+Are you on track, excited about the future, hyper-motivated, and a top performer?